priscillanzula/book-store-db/README.md

 **Bookstore Database Management System**

-We designed and implemented a relational database system that efficiently stores and retrieves information for a bookstore.
+Designed and implemented a relational database system that efficiently stores and retrieves information for a bookstore.
 The system tracks inventory, customer details, orders, shipping information, and maintains relationships between various entities such as books and authors.

 ### Project Objective